 1.2.
 The term "derivative" is defined in section 3 of the Act to include both "standardized" and "over-the-counter" derivatives.
 Standardized derivatives are derivatives traded on a published market, as provided by section 3 of the Act.
 Thus, a published market is defined to include an exchange, an alternative trading system or any other derivatives market that constitutes or maintains a system for bringing together buyers and sellers of standardized derivatives.
-As such, section 1.2 of the Regulation limits the application of Regulation 94-101 respecting Mandatory Central Counterparty Clearing of Derivatives to derivatives trading facilities.
+As such, section 1.2 of the Regulation limits the application of Regulation 91-507 respecting Trade Repositories and Derivatives Data Reporting (chapter I-14.01, r.
+1.1), as per section 1.1 of the Regulation, to derivatives that are not traded on an exchange; however an exception is made for derivatives trading facilities.

-Section 1.2 of the Regulation provides that Regulation 94-101 respecting Mandatory Central Counterparty Clearing of Derivatives applies to derivatives that are traded on a derivatives trading facility.
+Section 1.2 of the Regulation provides that Regulation 91-507 respecting Trade Repositories and Derivatives Data Reporting applies to derivatives that are traded on a derivatives trading facility.
 A derivatives trading facility includes any trading system, facility or platform in which multiple participants have the ability to execute or trade derivative instruments by accepting bids and offers made by multiple participants in the facility or system, and in which multiple third-party buying and selling interests in over-the-counter derivatives have the ability to interact in the system, facility or platform in a way that results in a contract.